BlockhostOfficial/ddos-prot-mc-servers/README.md

 - [MCShield](https://mcshield.com) - The only option for Asia at the moment?

 # Large networks
-- Tempest.net - All servers come with a 10Gbit Port Speed which can handle A LOT of traffic and Path.net DDoS Protection (The same as BuyVM).
+- [Tempest](https://tempest.net - All servers come with a 10Gbit Port Speed which can handle A LOT of traffic and Path.net DDoS Protection (The same as BuyVM).
 They also have a lot of [locations](https://tempest.net/network) across 4 continents.

-- Cloudflare - The most expensive option but 42Tbit protection isn't cheap.
+- [Cloudflare](https://cloudflare.com - The most expensive option but 42Tbit protection isn't cheap.
 Used by Hypixel.

 # Lowering the bandwidth usage
 - Lower view distance